dirvine/data_chain/docs/0029-data-blocks.md

 , should any block be missing then the node that sent this (signed) will be reported to the group and this action will mean that node is expelled, immediately.

+8. A node on startup may request eh genesis block from any group and store this locally.

 Nodes will build their chains to become more valuable to the network and therefore earn more safecoin.
 This process will encourage high capability nodes to spread evenly across the network.